lagooned/blog/posts/hosting-next-js-site-github-pages.md

     $ touch .github/workflows/node.js.yaml
 ```

-this file is called *node.js.yaml* because the build tool we will be using is npm, which hopefully you have some experience with by now after the next.js tutorial.
+this file is called *node.js.yaml* because the build tool we will be using is npm (node package manager), which hopefully you have some experience with by now after the next.js tutorial.

 [here](https://github.com/lagooned/blog/blob/main/.github/workflows/node.js.yml) is the contents of the workflow. this file defines upon a push to a particular branch, in this case **main**, execute this workflow. in looking closer at the yaml, this workflow is a build process which executes on the latest version of ubuntu (hence ubuntu-latest), and requires the latest version of node.js 12 (hence 12.x). this workflow also is comprised of many jobs which run in order. in looking at the **steps** section of the configuration, we find these steps: